 The library media center is automated using Destiny software.
 All of the materials are processed through Destiny and will be available for look up by author, title, subject, or keyword.
 All computers are user friendly.

 Hardware:

-The library media center has ten Dell computers.
+The library media center has Dell computers.
 Hall County Schools purchased these computers.
 Computers are used for research, online catalog, check-in, check-out, and to further technology integration.
-Five Chromebooks were purchased for student use in library.